Non-Linear Model-Based Sequential Decision-Making in Agriculture: Methods: Algorithms for nonlinear model-based bandits

-where $\ell$ is a loss function (such as squared-error loss) computed using the observed $(x_i, y_i)$ pairs, with the goal of minimizing the loss.
-This practical approach is central to our implementation, allowing bandit algorithms to leverage data-driven parameter estimates and domain-specific models.
-Then, in step 5, the decision-maker chooses the next action by balancing the exploration-exploitation trade-off and satisfying the criterion for cumulative reward maximization.
-Finally, in step 6, the outcome $y_t$ is observed, and is added to the dataset, enabling continual refinement of parameter estimates. \begin{remark} Unlike classical supervised learning or factorial field experiments that provide outcomes for every treatment, bandit settings reveal only the reward for the action actually chosen at each round.
-This \emph{partial feedback}, often referred to as bandit feedback, captures the reality of agricultural experimentation where only tested management options yield observable outcomes. \end{remark} Next, we describe three model-based algorithms that follow the general structure of Algorithm \ref{alg: general_layout_online_Nonlinear} but differ in how they balance the exploration-exploitation trade-off.
+After observing $y_t$, the pair $(x_t,y_t)$ is appended to the dataset and used in the next update.}

+\begin{remark}[Bandit (partial) feedback] Unlike classical supervised learning or factorial field experiments that provide outcomes for every treatment, bandit settings reveal only the reward for the action actually chosen at each round.
+This \emph{partial feedback} captures the reality of sequential agronomic decision-making where only tested nitrogen rates yield observable outcomes. \chg{As a consequence, even when a closed-form optimizer $x^\star(\theta)$ exists for a parametric response family, the parameters $\theta$ cannot be learned reliably without deliberate exploration, since unchosen rates provide no counterfactual information.} \end{remark} Next, we describe three model-based algorithms that follow the general structure of Algorithm \ref{alg: general_layout_online_Nonlinear} but differ in how they balance the exploration-exploitation trade-off.